-Evidenced based and evolving, the Global Farm Metric framework is verified by researchers and farmers so that data collection is both practical and useful.
+Evidenced based and evolving, the Global Farm Metric framework is co-designed and tested by farmers and researchers.

-Over the past 6 years, we have been conducting desk and field research to review and refine the framework.
+Over the past seven years, desk and field research have built a body of evidence to develop the framework and demonstrate value to farmers and the wider food and farming system.
 Coordinated from the UK, development and farm trials have been taking place globally, including the US, Malawi and Australia.

 For farmers to be a driver of positive change, they must have a shared understanding of sustainability.

-It is designed to be embedded into farm assessments, audits, certification schemes and management tools.
+The framework establishes a common language to align existing metrics, including farm assessments, audits, certification schemes and management tools, around a holistic view of farm-level sustainability.
 Through stakeholder adoption, we are working towards reducing the duplication of data collection and confusion around conflicting information on sustainability.

-We have been testing the framework’s ability to capture and communicate impacts holistically, as well as improve environmental, social and economic outcomes.
+We have been testing the framework’s ability to capture and communicate outcomes across different farming systems, as well as its ability to drive positive change from the ground up.

-In the UK, we have tested the Global Farm Metric framework using our research tool, including pilots with Red Tractor, Morrisons, NatWest Group and Natoora.
-We continue to work with Defra, Scottish and Welsh Government to embed the need for a common framework to inform future farm support.
-Trials are ongoing and results will be published towards the end of 2022.
+In the UK, the Global Farm Metric framework has been tested using our research tool, including pilots with Red Tractor, Morrisons, NatWest Group and Natoora.
+We continue to work with Defra, Scottish and Welsh Government on the need for a common framework to inform future farm support.

-We have been working with teams of researchers to trial the framework in Australia and India, with smallholders in Northern Malawi, as well as with large farmland owners in the Southern States of the United States.
-The trials involve testing the framework’s applicability to a range of farming systems and landscapes.
+We have also been working with teams of researchers to trial the framework in Australia and India, with smallholders in Northern Malawi, as well as with large farmland owners in the southern United States.

 For farming to be part of the solution to climate change, biodiversity loss and declining public health, governments must create an enabling policy environment and monitor progress at farm level.